eclipse-iceoryx/iceoryx/iceoryx_examples/waitset/README.md

 ```

 The event loop calls `auto notificationVector = waitset.wait()` in a blocking call to
-receive a vector of all the _EventInfos_ which are corresponding to the occurred events.
+receive a vector of all the _NotificationInfos_ which are corresponding to the occurred events.
 If the _Event_ originated from the `shutdownTrigger` we terminate the program.

 ```cpp